jaro-orsag/isolate-iphone-photos/README.md

 # sort-iphone-photos
-Command line utility that helps with separation of iPhone camera photos (including selfies) and videos from other media on iPhone.
+Command line utility that helps with separation of iPhone camera media from other media on iPhone.

+Media that are included
+* iPhone camera photos, including selfies
+* iPhone camera videos, including selfies

 Media that are separated out are
 * Whatsapp media